danj-jo/mastermind-linkedin/README.md

 ## 🏗️ Architecture Overview

 ### Tech Stack
--**Backend**: Java 17 with Spring Boot 3.5.5 -**Database**: PostgreSQL using JDBC and JPA for persistence -**API Layer**: RESTful endpoints for core game logic, user management, and singleplayer mode -**Real-Time Communication**: WebSockets with STOMP protocol for multiplayer messaging and event broadcasting -**Frontend**: React 19 with TypeScript and Tailwind CSS for a responsive, modern UI -**Build Tools**: Maven (backend) and Vite (frontend) for fast, modular builds -**Testing**: JUnit 5 and Mockito for unit and integration testing
+- **Backend**: Java 17 with Spring Boot 3.5.5
+- **Database**: PostgreSQL using JDBC and JPA for persistence
+- **API Layer**: RESTful endpoints for core game logic, user management, and singleplayer mode
+- **Real-Time Communication**: WebSockets with STOMP protocol for multiplayer messaging and event broadcasting
+- **Frontend**: React 19 with TypeScript and Tailwind CSS for a responsive, modern UI
+- **Build Tools**: Maven (backend) and Vite (frontend) for fast, modular builds
+- **Testing**: JUnit 5 and Mockito for unit and integration testing

 ### Why Java & Spring Boot?